 Glide through the Adirondacks on Nordic skis

 Cold winters, deep snowpack, and picturesque forests make the Adirondacks a great place for Nordic skiing.
 From groomed trails to backcountry thrills, there is something for skiers of all ages and abilities across the region.
-The Adirondacks are a skiers paradise, so bundle up and hit the trails!
+The Adirondacks are a skier's paradise, so bundle up and hit the trails!

 Location, location, location

-Sure, there is exceptional backcountry skiing around every corner in the Adirondacks, but if you're looking for something more tamed, a diverse assortment of ski centers located throughout the region will provide you with groomed trails, rentals, lessons, and more!
+Sure, there is exceptional backcountry skiing around every corner in the Adirondacks, but if you're looking for something more tame, a diverse assortment of ski centers located throughout the region will provide you with groomed trails, rentals, lessons, and more!
 Most ski centers include trails for Nordic skiing (classic and skate) and snowshoeing, so don't feel limited to one activity.